- Customer pain points don’t exist in a vacuum. They tie into related problems and can have a major impact on a business’s overall performance.

 As customers search for solutions to these issues, they’ll discover your articles, posts, and videos about the best lightweight tents for rainy weather.
 Then they’ll narrow their decision down to just a couple of tents, and then they’ll know exactly which tent they want.

 Because of their varying needs, your customers will make different search queries at each point of the funnel.
-So once you’ve identified their pain points and mapped them to the customer journey, think about what they might search for to address their problems.
+So, after you identify their pain points and map them to the customer journey, do keyword research to identify the terms they might search for.

 Someone in the “awareness” phase might search for “best tents,” (which has nearly 5,000 Google searches per month according to Ahrefs) or “best family tents” (1,200 searches).
 Someone in the “consideration” phase will search for something like “best tents for backpacking” (450 searches) or “best tents for rainy weather” (20 searches).